maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/3d_data_-_bubbles_and_heatmaps.md

 # Heatmaps

 ## For what kind of data
+**Note** - if you're comfortable with two dimensional arrays in python, feel free to move onto the next section.

 Heatmaps are for when you have a full table of data.
 That is, when you have a data point for every point along both the x and y axes, and that data point is a value along another third axis.

 For instance, lets say you have your own wakefulness for every hour for every day.
 Your x axis is the day of the week, your y axis the time of the day, and your third dimension of data is how wakeful you are, on a scale between zero and one.
+Your data would be structured like this ...

 |  | Mond | Tue | Wed | Thur | Fri |
 | -- | -- | -- | -- | -- | -- |